Crypto-APIs/Crypto_APIs_Key_Management_System/README.md

 npm install cryptoapis-kms-os-sdk
 ```

-## createWallet
+## Usage

+## createHDWallet (xPub, yPub, zPub)

-This method generates a new XPUB for a specific blockchain and network.
+This method generates a new HD Wallet for a specific blockchain and network.
 The response from the endpoint should be stored,
 otherwise the data is lost and cannot be recovered.

 ### Example